jposton96a/tipofmytongue/api/readme.md

     ```
     Poetry will install the "local" group for packages running in the venv, and the "docker" group for packages in the Docker container.

-3. Prepare Triton by creating an `.env` file with AWS credentials and the model information in the `docker-compose.yml`:
+3. Prepare Triton by creating an `.env` file with AWS credentials and the model information:
     ```bash
     cd ../triton
     touch .env
     ```

     ```bash title=".env"
-    # triton/.env
+    # .env
+    MODEL_NAME=all-MiniLM-L6-v2
+    MODEL_REPO=s3://tipofmytongue-models-gpu

     AWS_ACCESS_KEY_ID=<AWS_ACCESS_KEY_ID>
     AWS_SECRET_ACCESS_KEY=<AWS_SECRET_ACCESS_KEY>
     AWS_DEFAULT_REGION=<AWS_DEFAULT_REGION>
-    ```

-    ```bash
-    # docker-compose.yml
-    services:
-      triton:
-        environment:
-          MODEL: all-MiniLM-L6-v2
-          MODEL_REPO: s3://tipofmytongue-models-gpu
     ```

     There are other options for models.
 For more information see the Triton [readme](../triton/readme.md).

 4. Start Milvus and Triton services (Triton depends on Milvus, so Milvus will start when Triton is launched):